pme-sh/pmesh/README.md

   setup       Run the setup utility

 Daemon:
-  go          Start the pmesh node with a manifest file preview     Previews the rendered manifest
+  go          Start the pmesh node with a manifest preview     Previews the rendered manifest

 Additional Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command
+  completion  Generate the autocompletion script for the specified shell create      Create a new manifest help        Help about any command

 Flags: